Dr. Lee McGaan

 Media Messages Information Evaluation Presentation Assignment

-Your first team project involves analyzing the main-stream, print-media news article your team has been assigned in order to determine the accuracy of the information provided in the article and the likely reasonableness of the conclusions a reader would take away from the article.
+Your next (team) project involves analyzing the print-media news article your team has been assigned in order to determine the accuracy of the information provided in the article and the likely reasonableness of the conclusions that a reader might well take away from the article.

 Begin this assignment with each member of the team individually reading the news article carefully.
 Take care to note the following in your close reading of the article:

 1. Does the article appear to be making a clear point, expecting the reader to draw a particular conclusion?
-If so, what is that thesis or main conclusion?
+If so, what is that thesis or main conclusion(s)?

 2. Does the author appear to have a particular point of view or approach to the topic?
-Does this seem to be persuasion or does the author seem to be making a relatively objective effort to answer reasonable questions readers may have about the topic?
+Does this article seem to be persuasion OR does the author seem to be making a relatively objective effort to answer reasonable questions readers may have about the topic?

 3. What are the key issues or topics that make up the article?
 What conclusions does the author draw concerning each?